 - when the person or carer is not clear about their level of income and capital;

-- if the council thinks that a person is not declaring all their resources (that they are hiding some with relatives for example);
+- if the council thinks that a person is not declaring all their resources (that they may be hiding some with relatives for example);

-- where the level of their capital is between the upper and lower capital limits, a full financial assessment is needed to be sure about whether they are eligible to receive financial support from the council.
+- where the level of their capital is between the upper and lower capital limits, a full financial assessment is needed to be sure about whether a person is eligible to receive financial support from the council.